-Like much of the prior work, the analysis in this article is based on a disclosure index constructed from information reported by these banks in their annual reports or 10-K filings with the SEC.
-However, rather than constructing a disclosure index based primarily on balance sheet and income statement variables-which tend to be backward-looking-the disclosures we track are forward-looking risk estimates made by the banking companies.5 The index focuses specifically on disclosures concerning the market risk in banks' trading and market-making activities.
+Like much of the prior work, the analysis in this paper is based on a disclosure index constructed from information reported by these banks in their annual reports and 10-K filings with the SEC.
+However, rather than constructing a disclosure index based primarily on balance sheet and income statement variables - which tend to be backward-looking - the disclosures we track are forward-looking risk estimates made by the banking companies.5 The index focuses specifically on disclosures concerning the market risk in banks' trading and market-making activities.

 We focus on market risk in trading activities because trading is a well-defined banking business activity with distinct regulatory and financial statement reporting.
 Bank holding company annual reports have specific sections for reporting about market risk, and regulatory reports contain trading return information that can be linked directly to these activities.
-Thus, we can examine the impact of disclosure on overall firm performance and on the specific activities that are the focus of the disclosures.
+Thus, we can examine the impact of disclosure on overall firm performance, and on the specific activities that are the focus of the disclosures.
 Previous work has also found that trading activities are associated with greater opaqueness and risk, so this is an area of banking for which disclosure might be particularly influential.

-3. Data and Empirical Approach
+III.
+Data and Empirical Approach

-Because we are interested in determining the impact of disclosure on BHC risk and performance specifically as it relates to market risk in trading activities, we begin by constructing a sample of U.S.-owned BHCs that appear to be active traders.
-We limit the sample to BHCs with significant trading activities because those are the firms that are most likely to make disclosures related to market risk in their annual reports.
-BHCs that are relatively active traders are also more likely to be engaged in purposeful risk management of their trading positions than they are to be using the trading account simply to book a limited number of mark-to-market positions.
+This section describes the data and empirical approach used to assess the impact of disclosure on BHC risk and performance.
+Since we are interested in the impact of disclosures relating to market risk in trading activities, we begin by constructing a sample of U.S.-owned BHCs that appear to be active traders.
+We limit the sample to those BHCs with significant trading activities, since these are the firms that are most likely to make some kind of market-risk-related disclosures in their annual reports.
+BHCs that are relatively active traders are also more likely to be engaged in purposeful risk management of their trading positions, rather than using the trading account simply to book a limited number of mark-to-market positions.